Standards for Hemp Seed products as per FSSAI

 3

-Total THC4 , mg/kg, Max
+Total THC4, mg/kg, Max

 10.0

-Hemp seed flour is a solid product made from hemp seeds that have been processed to a powder with or without oil extraction.
+Hemp seed flour is a solid product made from hemp seeds that have been processed into a powder with or without oil extraction.
 'Deoiled hemp seed flour' shall be clearly labelled flour manufactured after hemp seed has been pressed to extract oil.

 Sl No